Donate to us...

 The Village was co-created with care experienced parents, to provide trusted relationships and opportunities for new parents to connect with others with shared experiences.
 Now part of Why Not?
 Trust, The Village is a mainly online community, a confidential safe space, where parents can reach out for support and support each other.
 As a community, not a service, we do not undertake assessments, or write reports on people.
 We offer a social support network, offering the support in early parenthood that everyone needs.

-If you are successful in this role, you will be…
+If you are successful in this role, you will be responsible for....

-You will be responsible for our work in Central Scotland supporting parents who have been impacted by care.
+You will be responsible for our work in Aberdeenshire supporting and connecting parents who have been impacted by care.
 Our aim is to reach all expectant and new parents with care experience in Scotland and ensure they are aware of what is being offered through The Village and our other Why Not communities.
 You will use a variety of approaches, communication methods and platforms to maximise engagement, including both in person and digital options.
 In this innovative role you will engage with statutory, health staff, and third sector staff building knowledge of The Village and promoting our work.

 Pregnancy planning and newly pregnant parents; Parents of toddlers and preschoolers; Parents whose children are no longer in their care; Kinship parents

-Using a coaching style approach, Team Members will be available to answer individual questions and offer individual support to the parents via telephone calls and text/voice messages.
+Using a coaching style approach, Team Member will be available to answer individual questions and offer individual support to the parents via telephone calls and text/voice messages.
 Any support offered will be directed by the parents, at a pace that is comfortable for them.
 Goals will be identified and agreed allowing the parent to be in control of all interactions but encouraging the parent to recognise their own strengths and areas where they would like to strengthen.
-Team Member will aim to empower the parent, recognising strengths and developing confidence through sharing and encouraging learning and reflecting on experiences.
+Team Member will aim to empower the parent, recognising strengths and developing confidence through sharing and encouraging learning, and reflecting on experiences.

 Opportunities will be created through events and facilitated groups for parents to increase their social and support networks.

 There will be some travel within the identified locations, facilitating group activities or meet ups, and building connections and promoting our work.
 There may be a requirement for occasional evening or weekend work to suit specific project needs.
-A UK driving licence is required for this role.

 Line Management and professional development